My never ending, lifelong quest to conquer modern day nutrition continues as I address the misunderstanding of key principles.

 2. The misleading notion that carbohydrates are good for you.
 The highly funded and aggressively successful campaigns of big companies such as Kellogg’s, Pepsico, and General Mills that make you think carbohydrates are okay.

 Read More: 10 Companies that Control the Food Industry

-The end result is people looking for help, get nowhere and failing miserably.
+The end result is people looking for help get nowhere and fail miserably.
 They get upset, feel hopeless, and eat more carbs.
 How do I know this?
 Because I am that people.